The Indigenous legend of the circle of time and the wisdom of the cycles of life

 When winter arrived, they thought the warmth would never return.

-When the leaves fell, they believed the forest died forever.
+When leaves fell, they believed the forest was dying forever.

-A young hiker decided to seek advice from an old elder who lived near a large lake surrounded by mountains.
+A young walker decided to seek advice from an old elder who lived near a large lake surrounded by mountains.

 Why do things disappear?

-He took a stick and slowly drew a circle in the ground.
+He took a stick and slowly drew a circle in the earth.

 Then he simply said: